Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 * An interface cannot have inner classes;
 * An interface and all its members are implicitly open;
 * All interface member properties and functions are implicitly public;
-    * Trying to declare a non-public member property or function in an interface is an compile-time error.
+    * Trying to declare a non-public member property or function in an interface is an compile-time error;
+* Interface member properties and functions without implementation are implicitly abstract.

 ##### Functional interface declaration